 - Signage shall be used throughout the library to remind patrons of social distancing standards and best practices.

-- Study tables in the upper level will be limited to one person per table.
-Study tables in the lower level will be limited to one person per table.
+- Study tables in the upper and lower levels will be limited to one person per table.
 Users will be advised to sanitize study tables before and after use.
 Extra chairs will be removed.

 - Furniture throughout the library will be rearranged or removed to facilitate social distancing in common areas.
 Surplus furniture will be stored on the lower level.